Feeds

 ---

-RSS feeds require an email address.
+RSS and Atom feeds require an email address.
 JSON feeds only require a name.
-Both support optional
+All support optional

 urlandavatarfields.

-If you prefer to manage authors in a data file instead of individual content resources, you can create a YAML file in app/content/data/ (e.g., app/content/data/authors.yml or app/content/data/team.yml):
+Prefer to manage authors in a data resource instead of individual content resources, create a YAML file in app/content/data/, e.g., app/content/data/authors.yml or app/content/data/team.yml:

 name: Kendall